dronelink/dronelink-dji-example-ios/README.md

 ## Setup

+- pod install
 - Update bundle identifier to match what was registered with DJI
 - Provide DJISDK key and Mapbox access token in info.plist
 - Provide Dronelink environment key in AppDelegate
+- Add dronelink-kernel.js to the project's root folder

 ## Author